benpocalypse/Markerator/README.md

 - [ ] Image manipulation for Post Summary (cards)
 - [ ] Better exception/error handling and user feedback
 - [ ] Advanced Css validation
 - [ ] Custom footers
+- [ ] Refactor the code to allow for output directory cleanups, and move the directory code into it's own class
+- [ ] Add `<summary />` tags to generated pages to allow unfurling of URL's on various social media sites
-- [ ] Abstract out the "posts" concept to allow any number of links in the navigation that lead to a posts-style page
+- [ ] Document the theme Css format to allow users to create new themes
+- [ ] Add more robust error detection and reporting

 # Credits
 Markerator uses a number of very handy nuget packages to do what it does, and for that, I am very thankful.
 Please help support the authors where you can, as they're doing everyone a great service: